TYHoo/Coursera_Getting_and_Cleaning_Data_Coursework/README.md

 This repository contains the following four files:

-(i) README.md - provides an overview of the data set and how it is compiled (ii) CodeBook.md - describes the content of the data set (data, variables and transformations used) (iii) run_analysis.R - R script used to create the data set (iv) tidy_data.txt - data set
+* README.md - provides an overview of the data set and how it is compiled
+* CodeBook.md - describes the content of the data set (data, variables and transformations used)
+* run_analysis.R - R script used to create the data set
+* tidy_data.txt - data set

 ## Background of Data Set
 One of the most exciting areas in all of data science right now is wearable computing - see for example this article .
 Companies like Fitbit, Nike, and Jawbone Up are racing to develop the most advanced algorithms to attract new users.
 The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained: